Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 Rallye disclosed that the Commercial Court of Paris ordered the winding-up/liquidation of Rallye and related holding companies in April 2024, with delisting expected.

-Bankruptcy filings describe Kroll Restructuring Administration LLC serving as noticing agent in the U.S. chapter 15 proceeding.
+The Scheduling Order identifies Kroll Restructuring Administration LLC as noticing agent in the U.S. chapter 15 proceeding.